nanosai/modrun/README.md

 depends on module A and module B, and A and B both depend on module C - but in different versions, ModRun can load one version of C for module A, and another version of C for module B.

-ModRun is still in early development, but the early proof-of-concept is working.

 ## Example
 Here is a simple example of how to create a Repository object, load a module and read a class